-Delos is an island and archaeological site which was held sacred by the ancient Greeks as the birthplace of the deity Apollo.
+Delos is a Greek island and archaeological site which was held sacred by the ancient Greeks as the birthplace of the deity Apollo.
 It is unclear as to whether his twin sister Artemis was also believed to have been born there.
 There were temples built in honour of Artemis at Delos, but the legend seems focused on Apollo.

 Delos was considered such a sacred site that it was forbidden to die or to give birth there.
-Athenian leader Peisistratus is said to have even rid the island of all of its existing graves in the sixth century BC.
+Athenian leader Peisistratus is said to have even rid the island of all of its existing graves in the 6th century BC.
 Later, severely ill people and pregnant women would be removed from the island and taken to nearby Rheneia.

 Over the centuries, activity at Delos centred around shrines and temples to Apollo in an area known as the Sanctuary of Apollo.
 Few of the once many temples in the Sanctuary of Apollo remain intact today, but what there is has been beautifully preserved and reconstructed.
 Mosaics and statues are dotted around Delos as are the facades of former temples, such as that of Isis.